These instructions apply to the DS 7 Crossback Mk1 (X74) 2017-Present.

 Reconnecting and Re-initialising

-- Reconnect positive first, then negative.
+- Reconnect positive first, then negative, and tighten both clamps firmly.

 - Wait about 2 minutes, then start the car.